All participants quarantine for fourteen (14) days prior to the social gathering.

 Before you gather

-- Have “the conversation.”
-Get really clear with friends and family about how you will make safety a priority when spending time together.
+- Plan ahead.
+The safest option is to gather virtually with anyone you don't live with.
+If you decide to gather in person, get really clear with friends and family about how you will make safety a priority when spending time together.
 Set some ground rules that will help everyone know what to expect.
 View a sample conversation guide.

 - Do a health check.
 Ask if anyone has had symptoms such as cough, fever or shortness of breath, in the last 2 weeks.
 Ask guests to check their temperature before arriving.
 Anyone with a fever—or who has had other symptoms, or knows they have been exposed to someone with COVID-19 within the last two weeks—should stay home.

 - Consider the children.
-Kids have trouble playing 6 feet apart, so wearing masks and frequent hand-washing may be the safest plan of action.
+Kids have trouble playing six feet apart, so wearing masks and not sharing toys or food may be the safest plan of action.
 Remember: kids under 2 should never wear masks!

 - Get tested.
-If you have been around many other people or do not regularly wear a mask, get a COVID-19 test to make sure you're negative.
-Take into account that it can take a few days to receive test results.
+Get a COVID-19 test to make sure you're negative.
+It may take a few days to receive your test results, and you should quarantine at home while waiting for them.
 If you test negative, you still need to wear a mask and keep your distance from others when you socialize.

 While you gather

-- Mask up.
-Wear a face covering at all times when not eating.
-Consider having extra masks on hand if people forget.
+- Wear masks.
+Wear a face covering at all times.
+Have extra masks on hand if people forget.

 After you gather